eric-ai-lab/swap-anything/README.md

-## A few tips
+## A Few Tips for Better Performance
-1. For face swapping task, usually higher variable swapping ratio yeild a better performance
+1. For face swapping tasks, usually a higher variable swapping ratio yields better performance.
-2. If the swapping results has a huge shape deformation, it could be the automatic crop issue.
-Manully input the crop x1, y1, x2, y2 so that (x2-x1)≈(y2-y1).
-It is also useful for detailed manipulation.
-For example, set (x2-x1)>(y2-y1) would make the human face wider, and set (x2-x1)>(y2-y1) would make the human face narrower horizontally.
+2. If the swapping results show significant shape deformation, it could be due to the automatic cropping issue.
+Manually input the crop coordinates `x1, y1, x2, y2` so that `(x2 - x1) ≈ (y2 - y1)`.
+This is also useful for detailed manipulation.
+For example:
+   - Setting `(x2 - x1) > (y2 - y1)` will make the face wider.
+   - Setting `(x2 - x1) < (y2 - y1)` will make the face narrower horizontally.
-3. If the swapping results is too similar to the source image, and did not transfer the target identity, you should decrease the swapping ratio.
-If the swapping result has artifacts or not harmonious, (maybe) increase the swapping ratio.
+3. If the swapping result is too similar to the source image and does not transfer the target identity, try decreasing the swapping ratio.
+If the result contains artifacts or is not harmonious, you may want to increase the swapping ratio.